RouterRoidz/WiiU-SWKBD-scripts/README.md

 ### Q: The script connects and sends, but the keyboard doesn't change!

 A: If you sent the script when the keyboard was open, press the Caps Lock key on the keyboard (the a↷A key) or close and open the keyboard.
 If your console is in a language other then English, try changing the keyboard to use the English keyboard (ENG option).
+If you haven't opened the keyboard yet, do that, then send your script.
 If it still doesn't change, there is a bug with the script.

 Please contact me on Discord `Randm#5310` or create an Issue here if that's the case.